laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 ## Testing it out

-Laravel Sail comes with [MailHog](https://github.com/mailhog/MailHog), an email testing tool that catches any emails coming from your application so you may view them.
+Laravel Sail includes [MailHog](https://github.com/mailhog/MailHog), an email testing tool that catches any emails coming from your application so you may view them.

 We've configured our notification not to send to the Chirp author, so be sure to register at least two users accounts.
-Then, you may go ahead and post a new Chirp to trigger a notification.
+Then, go ahead and post a new Chirp to trigger a notification.

 Open MailHog in your web browser by navigating to [http://localhost:8025/](http://localhost:8025/) where you'll find an inbox with the notification for the message you just chirped!